CUDA Compilation

 Device Code Compilation

-As described in the CUDA key compilation files, the device code compilation follows the generation of PTX for specific virtual architecture followed by the generation of CUBIN for specific real architecture.
+As described in the CUDA key compilation files, the device code compilation follows the generation of PTX for specific virtual architecture followed by the generation of CUBIN for a specific real GPU.

-Two-Staged Device Code Compilation with Virtual and Real Architectures
+Two-Staged Device Code Compilation with Virtual Architectures and Real GPU

 Example